-Once you sample a color from any web page with the Color Picker tool, you can then grab the hex code for that colour enter it into Canva, Easil or any tool you want to use. ie in this case it's SteelBlue with a HEX code of #42a6c2.
+Once you sample a color from any web page with the Color Picker tool, you can then grab the hex code for that colour enter it in to any DIY design software that does not have it's own tool. ie in this case it's SteelBlue with a HEX code of #42a6c2.

 It's easy!
 If you are a chrome user, download the app now – you'll find it super handy when creating DIY Designs across any DIY graphic software.